zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 {{% /alert %}}

 {{% alert color="info" %}}
+In preparation for making the new access rule editor generally available, the features and interface were modified in Studio Pro version 10.17.0.
+The description below describes that version of the interface and does not fully describe the previous beta interface (Studio Pro versions 10.6.0 through 10.16.0).
+{{% /alert %}}

+{{% alert color="info" %}}
-From Studio Pro version 10.6.0 until version 10.16.0, the new access rule editor worked with normalized access rules.
+For Studio Pro versions 10.6.0 through 10.16.0, the new access rule editor worked with normalized access rules.
 A normalized access rule is an access rule that has exactly one module role attached to it.
 See [Access Rule Normalization](#normalization), below, for the implications when you switch to the new editor for those versions.
 {{% /alert %}}

 ### Editor Layout